-Two-step authentication is the most prevalent way to secure your accounts: It asks you to authenticate that you are who you say you are by supplying not only your password, but a unique code supplied from your phone or an external app.
-It ensures that those accessing your accounts have access to your physical devices as well as your virtual passwords, and makes a simple password crack or social engineering hack a lot more insufficient in actually accessing your personal data.
+Two-step authentication is the most prevalent way to secure your accounts: It asks you to authenticate that you are who you say you are by supplying not only your password but a unique code supplied from your phone or an external app.
+It ensures that those accessing your accounts have access to your physical devices as well as your virtual passwords.
+It makes a simple password crack or social engineering hack a lot more insufficient for actually accessing your personal data.

 How to set up your Google account with two-step authentication

 Google was one of the first companies to offer two-step authentication for its user accounts; the company even created an option for third parties who want to offer two-step support for its services called Google Authenticator.
 Companies like Facebook, Tumblr, and Dropbox all use Google's service, as does Google itself.

 As such, Google's experience with two-step authentication makes it a remarkably simple process to set up.
 Here's what you need to do.

 Visit Google's 2-Step Verification page and click on Get Started.